wannagotoberlin/yt-mp3-from-playlist/README.md

-# Word Of The Day Script
+# MP3s from YouTube playlist

 A ruby script that downloads mp3s of all the videos in a playlist.